mapeditor/tiled/_posts/2019-11-13-tiled-1-3-0-released.md

 - snap: Updated from Ubuntu 16.04 to 18.04 (core18, Qt 5.9)
 - Updated Chinese, Portuguese (Portugal), Turkish and Ukrainian translations

-Thanks to everybody who contributed to this release with bug reports,suggestions, patches or translation updates!
+Thanks to everybody who contributed to this release with bug reports, suggestions, patches or translation updates!

 ## A Look Ahead